-There are more causes and more detail in the revised STTM book–highly recommended when you don’t want to be tied to a computer screen, or need to take it to your doctor’s office, and want to inform a friend or family member.
+There is more information in the revised STTM book–highly recommended when you don’t want to be tied to a computer screen, or need to take it to your doctor’s office, or want to inform a friend or family member.

 It’s strongly proposed that millions of individuals develop hypothyroidism due to the lack of adequate iodine intake, which in turn is due to soil depletion and lack of iodine in our diet.
 Since iodine is necessary in the synthesis, storage and secretion of thyroid hormones, a deficiency of iodine can result in hypothyroidism.

-Also called “Hashi’s” or “thyroiditis”, this is an autoimmune disorder in which one’s immune system attacks it’s own thyroid cells, causing inflammation and eventually resulting in hypothyroid.
+Also called “Hashi’s” or “thyroiditis“, this is an organ-specific autoimmune disorder in which one’s immune system attacks it’s own thyroid cells, causing inflammation and eventually resulting in hypothyroid.
 In many cases a goiter develops because of the inflammation, but sometimes the thyroid gland can actually shrink.
-Patients with Hashi’s can vascillate between hypo and hyper.
+Patients with Hashi’s can vacillate between hypo and hyper.
 There is a genetic predisposition to autoimmune disease, so if you have one, you are more at risk to have others, including Hashi’s thyroiditis.
-It is proposed that a lack of iodine also plays a role in autoimmune attacks on the thyroid.
-Food sensitivties can bring it on, as well.
+It is proposed that a lack of iodine also plays a role in autoimmune attacks on the thyroid, or even too much iodine.
+Food sensitivities can bring it on, as well.
 More in a chapter in the book.

 Overtreatment for Graves Hyperthyroid or Hashi’s with Radioactive Iodine

 If a person with Graves’ disease (or Hashimoto’s) is treated with radioactive iodine (RAI), the thyroid gland is usually rendered partially or fully inactive.
 Over time, from a few months to a few years, hypothyroidism usually occurs.